Morvin-Ian/Morvin-Ian/README.md

-# Hello there, I'm Morvin Ian
+# Hello there,
 <h3 align="center">Fullstack Web developer (Nairobi, Kenya)</h3>

-I'm Morvin Ian a software engineer living in Nairobi Kenya.
+Morvin Ian is a software engineer living in Nairobi Kenya.
 Currently, I am experienced in front-end and backend web development with Django, Laravel and React.
 I'm very passionate about Python and Javascript.
 My passive hobbies are watching UFC fights and football.
 My focus is on:

 - Web Development.
 - Artificial Intelligence and Machine Learning.